top of page

 • jbmiekley

-• May 15
+• May 15, 2025

-• 1 min read
+• 2 min read

-The room that had been a buzz of conversation stopped.
+Then suddently, the room that had been a buzz of conversation stopped.

 You could hear a pin drop.
-And in the silence, a glass broke but nobody cared.
+And in the silence, a glass broke.
+But nobody cared.

 The father of the bride was on his feet.